couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/appendix-release-notes.markdown

 Couchbase Client Library Java.
 To browse or submit new issues, see the [Couchbase Java Issues Tracker](http://www.couchbase.com/issues/browse/JCBC).

+<a id="couchbase-sdk-java-rn_1-4-11a"></a>

+## Release Notes for Couchbase Client Library Java 1.4.11 GA (7 December 2015)

+This is the 11th release for the 1.4 series and brings additional APIs which have been left out before.

+* [JCBC-881](http://www.couchbase.com/issues/browse/JCBC-881): When durability requirements are specified on mutation methods, it is now possible to also pass in a custom transcoder.

 <a id="couchbase-sdk-java-rn_1-4-10a"></a>

 ## Release Notes for Couchbase Client Library Java 1.4.10 GA (7 August 2015)